Skip to main content

 First decisions extracted

-Pulse surfaces 8–12 decisions from the last 90 days for confirmation.
-Edits welcome.
+Pulse surfaces 8 to 12 decisions from the last 90 days to confirm.
+Edit freely.

 t+24 hr